UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

 Basic Python
 ============

-Values, Types, and Symbols

-Expressions and Statements

-(Follow along in the iPython interpreter...)
+When reading this module, follow along in the iPython interpreter.

 Values
 ------

 All of programming is really about manipulating values.

 * Values are pieces of unnamed data: ``42``, ``'Hello, world'``
 * In Python, all values are objects.
   - Try ``dir(42)``  - lots going on behind the curtain!
 * Every value has a type
   - Try ``type(42)`` - the type of a value determines what it can do.

 Literals for the Basic Value types:
 ------------------------------------